doctordns/PowerShell-Docs/reference/7.1/Microsoft.WSMan.Management/Enable-WSManCredSSP.md

 This example allows a computer to act as a delegate for another.
 The `Enable-WSManCredSSP` cmdlet, shown in the earlier examples, only enables CredSSP authentication on the client, and specifies the remote computers that can act on its behalf.
-In order for the remote computer to act as a delegate for the client, the CredSSP item in the **Service** node of WSMan must be set to true.
-This example sets the CredSSP item in the **Service** node of WSMan to true.
+In order for the remote computer to act as a delegate for the client, the CredSSP item in the **Service\Auth** node of WSMan must be set to true.
+This example sets the CredSSP item in the **Service\Auth** node of WSMan to true.

 ```powershell
 Enable-WSManCredSSP -Role "Server"